 NATIONAL AUTHORITY ON IMPROVING AFRICAN AMERICAN HEALTH WITH PLANT-BASED NUTRITION

-As a nutrition advisor for the Black Women’s Health Imperative, Tracye designed the nutrition curriculum for the national African American Healthy Lifestyles initiative to help prevent and reverse obesity among the country's 19.5 million black women.
+As a former nutrition advisor for the Black Women’s Health Imperative, Tracye designed the nutrition curriculum for the national African American Healthy Lifestyles initiative to help prevent and reverse obesity among the country's 19.5 million black women.

 Tracye was asked by Spelman College president Dr. Beverly Daniel Tatum to serve as a keynote speaker and advisor for the launch of the College’s Wellness Revolution Summit, the first initiative of its kind at a major U.S. college or university to dramatically improve the health of its incoming first-year students, the majority of whom were pre-hypertensive, overweight, or obese.